Madahva/My-learning-area/Notes/Front-end/5) Git & GitHub/Git Main concepts.md

 ### Adding Collaborators

 If you’re working with other people who you want to give commit access to, you need to add them as “collaborators”.
+Doing so will give them “push” access, which means they have both read and write access to the project and Git repository.

+## Git in Visual Studio Code

+Visual Studio Code has git support built in.
+You will need to have git version 2.0.0 (or newer) installed.

+**The main features are:**
+- See the diff of the file you are editing in the gutter.
+- The Git Status Bar (lower left) shows the current branch, dirty indicators, incoming and outgoing commits.
+- You can do the most common git operations from within the editor:
+	- Initialize a repository.
+	- Clone a repository.
+	- Create branches and tags.
+	- Stage and commit changes.
+	- Push/pull/sync with a remote branch.
+	- Resolve merge conflicts.
+	- View diffs.
+- With an extension, you can also handle GitHub Pull Requests: https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github.

+The official documentation can be found here: https://code.visualstudio.com/Docs/editor/versioncontrol.

 # Pág.
-201
+502

 Chapter 1 --DONE
 Chapter 2 --DONE
 Chapter 3 --DONE
 Chapter 5  --DONE
-Chapter 6
+Chapter 6 --DONE
 Appendix C